 When you choose to complete a 'Contact Us' form on this website or telephone us for more information, you are registering your interest in receiving selected information about our marketing services.
 With respect for your privacy, it is only when you explicitly select how you wish to be contacted, by telephone and/or email, that we will contact you with marketing information.

-Where you cancel your registration for an event hosted by us or co-hosted with an affiliate (see “Who Might we Share your information With?” above), your personal data will be deleted from Graymatter Reply’s systems on receiving your cancellation within the timescales set out in the event specific information.
-Failure to ‘show’ will not constitute a cancellation.
-Please refer to any affiliated partner’s Privacy Notice for details of how they manage your personal information.
+We may retain your personal data for a period of time consistent with the original purpose of collection (see "Marketing and Our Legitimate Interests" above).
+Where you cancel your registration for an event hosted by us or co-hosted with an affiliate (see "Who Might We Share Your Information With?" above), your personal data will be deleted from Graymatter Reply's systems on receiving your cancellation within the timescales set out in the event specific information.
+Failure to 'show' will not constitute a cancellation.
+Please refer to any affiliated partner's Privacy Notice for details of how they manage your personal information.

-The length of time we keep your information for, is determined by an assessment of the amount, nature and sensitivity of the information being processed, the potential risk of harm from unauthorised use or disclosure of your personal data and whether we can achieve the purposes of the processing through other means, as well as on the basis of applicable legal requirements.
+The length of time we keep your information for is determined by an assessment of the amount, nature and sensitivity of the information being processed, the potential risk of harm from unauthorised use or disclosure of your personal data and whether we can achieve the purposes of the processing through other means, as well as on the basis of applicable legal requirements.

 After expiry of the applicable retention periods, your personal data will be deleted or anonymised.
 If there is any data that for technical reasons, we are unable to delete entirely from our systems, we will put in place appropriate measures to prevent any further use of such data.